 Donating your time to a charity is in many ways similar to deciding to make a cash donation.
 You want to know that the charity you’re considering is accountable and will use your time and talent effectively.
-If you’ve made giving back part of your New Year’s resolutions, the BBB Wise Giving Alliance recommends taking five steps to make sure your volunteering has a big impact.
+If you’ve made giving back part of your New Year’s resolutions, your BBB Wise Giving Alliance recommends taking five steps to make sure your volunteering has a big impact.

 Much of the great work that charities perform is made possible because of volunteers and the number of people giving their time continues to grow.
 According to the most recent numbers from the Bureau of Labor Statistics, 63.4 million people volunteered for an organization in 2009, or 26.4 percent of the US population.